Rebates for Residential EV Chargers in Michigan

 Lansing Board of Water and Light - MI

-Customers of Lansing Board of Water and Light - MI can qualify for rebates for residential EV chargers through their program called "Lansing BWL EV Chargers."
+Lansing Board of Water and Light - MI offers rebates for residential EV chargers through a program called "Lansing BWL EV Chargers."

 The Lansing BWL EV Chargers program offers a rebate of $500 - 1,000 per charger.
 The incentive may cover up to 100% of the project cost.
 The rebate program covers Level 2 EV chargers.